-You must register animals in your NAIT account within 7 days of tagging them or before their first off-farm movement, whichever comes first.
+You must register animals in your NAIT account within 7 days of tagging them.
+You also need to ensure that the animals are tagged and registered before they are 180 days of age, or before their first off-farm movement.
 Registration happens after the animals are tagged, when you link the animal's birth information to the tag number in your NAIT account.

 As the Person in Charge of Animals (PICA), you must register all the cattle and deer you've tagged.
 You also need to register some animals that are exempt from tagging.